 Do you have a basement that often experiences flooding or dampness in the suburban Chicago area?
 Commonly found in the basement of homes, a sump pump is used to remove water that has accumulated in a water-collecting sump pit.
 Sump pumps are often used in areas where basement flooding happens regularly, and send water away from a house to a safe place, like a municipal storm drain or dry well.

 Even if you don’t have regular flooding, sump pumps can be useful in any home with a basement.
 Just a small amount of water on your floor can do extensive damage that can cause you a lot of money down the line, as well as health problems from mold and mildew.
 Our plumbers are experts in performing sump pump maintenance, repair and replacement.
 Call us today, and we will make sure your sump pump is doing its job to keep your home safe and your basement water-free.

-If you are experiencing problems with your sump pump, interested in performing sump pump maintenance or would like to install new sump pump equipment, Precision Plumbing, Heating and Cooling can help.
+If you are experiencing problems with your sump pump, interested in performing sump pump maintenance or would like to install new sump pump equipment, Precision Plumbing, Sewer Drain Cleaning can help.
 We are sump pump experts in:

 We offer courteous, professional and efficient service.
 All of our workmanship is guaranteed for life, and we offer warrantee coverage for a minimum of one year.
 Proudly serving suburban Chicagoland…Is today soon enough?